This masterclass is fully booked. New dates have been added here.

 Day 2: 08.15 – 17.15

-This will be our seventh annual Strategic Reward Skills Masterclass and each year we evolve the content and format to ensure continued relevance and value for those attending.
+This will be our seventh Strategic Reward Skills Masterclass and each year we evolve the content and format to ensure continued relevance and value for those attending.

 The Masterclass is aimed both at prime succession candidates to current Heads of Reward in major listed companies, and also at newly promoted or aspiring Corporate HR Directors, who are seeking to develop a more strategically focused set of reward skills.
 Attendees particularly value our simulated Remuneration Committee session, focused on stakeholder management and the interface role with the RemCo and Main Board.